How To Say “Earth” In Different Languages

 Unsplash: Jim Desautels

-Of course, you can do all three of those aforementioned things and many more things that you want as there shouldn’t be any limitations to what you want to do.
-However, here’s a magical tip when learning a new language: let Beelinguapp stories take you on this reading and language learning adventure.
-Because Beelinguapp stories can take you on a journey around the world and the many more galaxies outside of our dearest home planet.
-Now, before you get on that escapade, take the time to learn how to say “earth” in different languages.
+Of course, there shouldn’t be any limitations to what you want to do.
+However, here’s a magical tip for your language learning adventure: let Beelinguapp stories take you on a journey around the world and into the many galaxies outside of our dearest home planet.

 • English: earth (urth)